ghostwond3r/Self-Way/Guide/Masked_Man.md

 * Image & video: without removing metadata > https://www.verexif.com/en/
 * Screenshot of your computer or phone: where we see YOUR actual TIME ZONE

+* Dont Enable Auto Login

+If someone gets access to your phone or computer make sure they can’t automatically access your social sites.
+Make sure your computer’s browser “remember” your login and password isn’t set.

+* Use Two-factor authentication 2FA

+‘double checking’ you really are who you say you are by texting your phone a code that you need to enter before you can log in.

+* Setup Security Answers

+You can set up security questions on your accounts use questions that are hard to find out about you.

+* Use a VPN

+Virtual Private Network is an encryption tool.
+If you want to keep your conversations, messages, and calls secure this is the best solution.

+* Keep Antivirus Updated

+Never go on the internet without installing anti-malware and antivirus software to secure your online activity and important data.

+* Change Passwords Frequently

+Always use a combination of letters, numbers, and symbols to make it harder to break.
+Good, secure passwords shouldn’t be easy to remember.
+Never use the same password for multiple websites because they will all become compromised.

+* Selective Accepting Friends

+Are they really who they say they are?
+Do you really know that their profile is real and not fake?
+The safest option is to only accept“friend” requests from people you know in the real world.

+* Turn Off GPS

+Turn off your GPS to keep your exact location private.
+If you plan to share images online turn off the GPS function to protect your safety.

+* Internet is Permanent

+Always consider that anything you post stays there forever.
+Even if you delete your account, someone may already print/copy your content.

+* Personal Information

+Careful who you reveal personal information.
+Always be suspicious of anyone who asks for your personal information over any social media platform.

+* Beware Clicking on Links

+Even if sent from your friends think twice.
+Hackers love social platforms because you are more likely to click on something from your friends.

+* Block Fake Accounts

+Sadly social media is full of fake profiles.
+These can be used for a number of reasons from hacking or monitoring your activities

+* Suspicious Login Attempts

+Social media platforms email you if they feel a login is suspicious.
+Maybe because it comes from a different IP address, a different browser or your account is sending spamming posts.
+Keep checking your emails regularly.
+If you get a suspicious login attempt to your account, change your password as soon as possible.

+* Keep Browser Updated

+Make sure you have the latest version of your browser that is not vulnerable to attacks and hackers.
+Don’t save passwords in your browser because if your system gets compromised your passwords can be easily read.

+* Auto Share Options

+There are options to automatically share posts from one platform to another.

+* Close Old Accounts

+Old social media accounts you haven’t used in years can risk your personal data security.
+Delete account and remove as much personal information as possible.

+* App Authorisation

+Every time you log in to another site using the option of using a social media login you are granting authorisation to your account.
+They tell you what data this app will have access to before you agree but if you stop using that site remember to revoke authorisation.

+* Password Manager

+Your passwords are valuable, so treat them that way.
+There are a number of password manager software available that help you store and organise passwords.
+This enables you to log in with just one main password that then allows you to access all your accounts.
+Generate a strong random passwords to make accounts safer.

 </br>

 ## Browsing